 Beans should be nice and soft.
 If not, re-secure lid and cook for an additional 10 minutes.

-When short on time use canned beans and decrease the cook time to 10 minutes.
+When short on time use canned beans, decrease the liquid to half and decrease cook time to 10 minutes.
 If you have an pressure cooker accessory that lets you pot in pot you can cook the beans and the rice at the same time.

 Salt and pepper to taste and serve with long grain white rice.